 Once you’ve registered to pay VAT – we’ve covered that in our guide here – you just need to follow a short process to be able to pay online.

-In order to pay your VAT online you must first apply to do so here.
-You’ll need a few things to hand before you can sign up:
+Firstly, apply to pay HMRC VAT via the Government Gateway here.
+You’ll need to have a few things to hand before you can sign up:

 - Date of registration for VAT